sourceduty/Product_Authenticator/README.md

 Another similar piece is valued around $100-$200, depending on its condition and specific features such as additional engravings or provenance.

+Summary:

+This pocket watch appears to be an authentic Swiss-made antique, characterized by the "ANCRE DE PRECISION" engraving, indicating a lever escapement mechanism, and the "0.800" silver purity mark.
+These features are consistent with high-quality Swiss pocket watches produced in the early 20th century.
+Similar pocket watches, marked with "ANCRE DE PRECISION" and having a silver content of 80%, are currently listed on various platforms, such as eBay and Etsy, with values ranging from $100 to $200.
+The price variation depends significantly on the watch's condition, functionality, and additional features like unique engravings or provenance documentation​.

+The detailed engravings on your watch, along with its mechanical movement, further support its authenticity and quality.
+Watches with similar attributes are appreciated by collectors and enthusiasts for their craftsmanship and historical value.
+For an accurate valuation and thorough authentication, it is advisable to consult with a professional watch appraiser or horologist who can provide an in-person examination and detailed assessment.
+This approach ensures that all aspects of the watch, including its movement, case, and overall condition, are meticulously evaluated to determine its true value and authenticity.

 #
 ### Related Links